What is oxidation induction time (OIT)?

 The oxidation induction time (OIT) is a standardised test performed in a differential scanning calorimeter (DSC) which measures the level of thermal stabilisation of the material tested via various standards such as ASTM D3895-92 and ISO 11357-6 (UKAS accredited to conduct) and also ASTM D6186 and BS EN 728.

 The test is used to assess the level of stabilisation of a material by determining the time of oxidative decomposition.
-The measurement is carried out in an oxygen atmosphere at a temperature that is sufficiently high (usually at 200-210 oC for polyethylene materials) to assure that decomposition begins within a reasonable time.
-It is frequently used to study the thermal stability of fats, oils foods and polymers in process development and quality control projects.
+The measurement is carried out in an oxygen atmosphere at a sufficiently high temperature (usually at 200-210 oC for polyethylene materials) to ensure that decomposition begins within a reasonable time.
+It is frequently used to study the thermal stability of fats, oils foods, and polymers in process development and quality control projects.

 In an ideal world, we would expect the materials to be stable when exposed to air (presence of oxygen), but the reality is that materials are susceptible to air long term.
 Polyethylene in particular, which is highly used in the production of pipes is subject to oxidation which over time weakens the pipe and promotes failure.
 As a result, polyethylene resin manufacturers normally add stabilisers to improve the resistance of polyethylene to oxidative degeneration.
 Further processing of polyethylene resin into useful products such as pipes may significantly reduce the ability of the material to withstand oxidative atmospheres.